rstacruz/cheatsheets/mysql.md

 SELECT * FROM table1, table2;
 SELECT field1, field2 FROM table1, table2;
 SELECT ...
 FROM ...
 WHERE condition
 SELECT ...
 FROM ...
-WHERE condition GROUPBY field;
+WHERE condition GROUP BY field;
 SELECT ...
 FROM ...
-WHERE condition GROUPBY field HAVING condition2;
+WHERE condition GROUP BY field HAVING condition2;
 SELECT ...
 FROM ...
 WHERE condition ORDER BY field1, field2;
 SELECT ...
 FROM ...
 WHERE condition ORDER BY field1, field2 DESC;
 SELECT ...
 FROM ...
 WHERE condition LIMIT 10;